xiaoY233/MiniMax-Free-API/README_EN.md

 - **Third-party Clients**: [Lobe Chat](https://chat-plugins.lobehub.com/)、[ChatBox](https://chatboxai.app/)、[One API](https://github.com/songquanpeng/one-api)
 - **AI Platforms**: [Dify](https://dify.ai/)、[FastGPT](https://fastgpt.in/)
 - **CLI Tools**: [OpenAI CLI](https://platform.openai.com/docs/guides/cli)

-## Disclaimer

-**Reverse APIs are unstable.
-It is recommended to use the official MiniMax platform at https://platform.minimaxi.com/ for paid API usage to avoid the risk of being banned.**

-**This project is purely for research, exchange, and learning purposes!**

-**For personal use only.
-It is prohibited to provide services to others or for commercial use, so as not to put pressure on the official service.
-Otherwise, the risk is borne by yourself!**

-**For personal use only.
-It is prohibited to provide services to others or for commercial use, so as not to put pressure on the official service.
-Otherwise, the risk is borne by yourself!**

-**For personal use only.
-It is prohibited to provide services to others or for commercial use, so as not to put pressure on the official service.
-Otherwise, the risk is borne by yourself!**

 ## Support for Other Free APIs